qbxlvnf11/data-preprocessing-methods/README.md

 =============

 #### - Data processing or data management methods for machine learning
-  - tf.data.Dataset: how to process data in Tensorflow
-  - torch.utils.data: building custom dataset for neural model in Pytorch
-  - Gamma Encoding: brightness and contrast adjustments of images
-  - TORCHVISION.TRANSFORMS: how to process image data in Pytorch
-  - Preprocessing methods in NLP: lemmatization, stemming, POS tagging, TF-IDF, Graphization etc.
-  - TorchText: how to process text data in Pytorch
-  - STFT: determining the sinusoidal frequency and phase content of local sections of a signal as it changes over time

 #### - Upload code as the Jupiter Notebook file (.ipynb) for intuitive understanding